BennyOe/libgdx-ktx-normal-map-example/README.md

 - **Normal Mapping**
   Add surface detail and depth to your 2D sprites using normal maps.

+- **Specular Mapping**
+  Add material properties to your sprites, allowing for shiny surfaces and highlights.
+-
 - **Multiple Light Types**
   - **Point Lights**: Emit light in all directions from a single point, with configurable falloff.
   - **Spot Lights**: Emit light in a cone, perfect for flashlights or focused effects.